When am I responsible for paying down my loan to the Choice Balance Target?

 If I pay off the loan early, do I still owe interest and are there any prepayment penalties?

 You can pay off the loan amount at any point and you’ll only pay for interest that has already accrued.
 Mosaic does not have any prepayment penalties.
 Take a look at various ways you can prepay your Mosaic loan here.

 How do I “roll” my solar loan into my mortgage?

-This requires a refinance of your home while taking out enough cash to cover the remaining balance on your Mosaic loan.
-After you use this cash to pay off your Mosaic loan, you’ll repay that amount gradually over the life of your mortgage – which adds up to a single, lower combined monthly payment compared to what you’re currently paying for your separate mortgage and solar loan bills.
+This requires a refinance of your home while taking out enough cash to cover the remaining balance on your financing.
+After you use this cash to pay off your financing through Mosaic, you’ll repay that amount gradually over the life of your mortgage – which adds up to a single, lower combined monthly payment compared to what you’re currently paying for your separate mortgage and solar loan bills.
 If the mortgage on your home features a lower interest rate and a longer loan tenor than your Mosaic loan, you can save money three ways – lower interest rates, lower monthly payments (thanks to a longer tenor), and potentially greater tax savings if your mortgage interest is tax deductible – while simultaneously reducing the number of bills you have to pay every month!